Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Introduction

 In our original paper (\citet{2019PASP..131j8007S}, hereafter S19), we introduced the idea of the coarse-grained complexity measure as a tool for identifying complex and anomalous objects.
-This quantity was based on the notions of \textit{effective complexity} defined by \citet{GellMann94} and \textit{apparent complexity} defined and implemented in \citet{Carroll}, as a coarse-grained description of the information inherent in the possible states of a system.\footnote{Random intensity fluctuations (noise) cannot be compressed and will increase the description length required to represent possible states beyond those generated by the source object.
-This noise does not describe the complexity of the object of interest and is reduced through smoothing as part of the measurement of the coarse-grained complexity.} In S19 we used data from the Australia Telescope Large Area Survey (ATLAS), to measure the coarse-grained complexity of radio continuum images using the \texttt{gzip} \citep{gzip} byte length to estimate the upper bound of the complexity value.
-We found it to be useful (when combined with clustering methods to automate the process) for segmenting complex or unusual images from simple images without requiring large training data and without reference to specific features or source specific training labels.
-The approach generalised well when applied to new data after being calibrated on a much smaller dataset, and has worst-case linear time complexity \footnote{The worst-case time complexity refers to an upper bound on the time to run an algorithm by counting elementary operations for all permissible inputs.
+This quantity was based on the notions of \textit{effective complexity} defined by \citet{GellMann94,gell1996information} and \textit{apparent complexity} defined and implemented in \citet{Carroll}, as the information required to describe a system's regularities, or more specifically, the entropy approximated by an upper bound on the Kolmogorov complexity after applying a smoothing function.\footnote{Random intensity fluctuations (noise) cannot be compressed and will increase the description length required to represent possible states beyond those generated by the source object.
+This noise does not describe the complexity of the object of interest and is reduced through smoothing as part of the measurement of the coarse-grained complexity.} In S19 we used data from the Australia Telescope Large Area Survey (ATLAS), to measure the coarse-grained complexity of radio continuum images using the \texttt{gzip} \citep{gzip} byte length, post smoothing, to estimate the upper bound of the complexity value.
+We found it to be useful (when combined with clustering methods to automate the process) for segmenting complex or unusual images from simple images without requiring large training data and without learning specific features from labelled data.
+The approach generalised well when applied to new data after being calibrated on a much smaller dataset, with implemented at worst-case linear time complexity.\footnote{The ``worst-case time complexity`` refers to an upper bound on the time to run an algorithm by counting elementary operations for all permissible inputs.
 The efficiency of the algorithm is evaluated based on the order of growth (e.g. logarithmic, linear, quadratic, etc) of the worst-case time complexity with respect to the increasing size of the input.
-The worst-case running time of a linear time complexity algorithm will increasingly linearly with the sample size.
-Typically algorithms that rely on `between member' operations within an ensemble (such as a classic Self-organising Map Algorithm) will have running times that scale (at least) quadratically with increasing sample size.}.
+The worst-case running time of a linear time complexity algorithm will increase linearly with the sample size.
+Often algorithms that rely on `between member' operations within the sample (such as a classic Self-organising Map Algorithm) will have running times that scale quadratically with increasing sample size or worse.} More recently complexity has been applied by \citet{bartlett2022assessing} as a new approach for exoplanet characterization with potential applications to biosignature detection.